Where you can go on holiday | Check FCDO updates before you travelFind out more

 Cruise ships come in all shapes and sizes, and the one you choose really depends on the type of holiday you like.

-For example, if you like to stay active, Marella Discovery and Discovery 2 have a rock climbing wall, a gym and a mini golf course on board.
-If entertainment is your thing, Marella Dream’s swanky show lounge might sway your choice.
+For example, if you like to stay active, Marella Discovery and Marella Discovery 2 have a rock climbing wall, a gym and a mini golf course onboard.
+If spa treatments are your thing, look out for Champneys onboard the Explorer ships.

-But it’s more than just what’s on the ship: the food can vary from ship to ship as can the passenger mix – as some are aimed more at families while others may appeal to the more adventurous at heart.
+It’s more than just what’s onboard though: the food can vary from ship to ship as can the passenger mix – as some are aimed more at families while others may appeal to the more adventurous at heart.

 “We know that choice is important.
 It gives you the freedom to tailor a holiday to suit your style.
 That’s why all of our ships have their own personalities,” says a representative of Marella.